polytypic/fastener/README.md

 and a child element of said parent.

 ##### <a name="downHead"></a>[`F.downHead(zipper)`](#downHead "downHead :: Zipper -> Maybe Zipper")

+`F.downHead(zipper)` moves the focus to the leftmost element of the object or array that the zipper is focused on.

 ##### <a name="downLast"></a>[`F.downLast(zipper)`](#downLast "downLast :: Zipper -> Maybe Zipper")

+`F.downLast(zipper)` moves the focus to the rightmost element of the object or array that the zipper is focused on.

 ##### <a name="downTo"></a>[`F.downTo(key, zipper)`](#downTo "downTo :: (String|Number) -> Zipper -> Maybe Zipper")

+`F.downTo(key, zipper)` moves the focus to the specified object property or array index of the object or array that the zipper is focused on.

 ##### <a name="keyOf"></a>[`F.keyOf(zipper)`](#keyOf "keyOf :: Zipper -> Maybe (String|Number)")

 `F.keyOf(zipper)` returns the object property name or the array index that the zipper is currently focused on.

 ##### <a name="up"></a>[`F.up(zipper)`](#up "up :: Zipper -> Maybe Zipper")

+`F.up(zipper)` moves the focus from an array element or object property to the containing array or object.

 #### Sibling movement